teamrabu/rabu-schedule/readme.md

 Building Rabu Schedule
 ----------------------

+*Note:* Although Rabu Schedule runs on Windows, the build doesn't work on Windows yet.
+(The "RedCarpet" gem won't install.)

+To build Rabu Schedule, you need the following tools installed:

+* Ruby
+* Rake
+* Java
+* Firefox

-Rabu Schedule's build depends on [Rake](http://rake.rubyforge.org/).
-Assuming you have Ruby installed, you should be able to install Rake with `gem install rake` (`sudo gem install rake` on Mac OS X).
-The build automatically downloads and installs its other dependencies into the `gems` directory the first time you build.
+The build automatically downloads and installs its Ruby gem dependencies as needed.
+(They're installed into the `gems` directory and won't affect your Ruby installation.)

 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in the `released/` directory.
 Use `rake` on its own to run the tests. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.